Shri Kalyan Temple

-Shri Diggi Kalyan Ji Temple is a Hindu temple dedicated to Lord Vishnu, located in Diggi town of Malpura tehsil, Tonk district, Rajasthan, India.
+Shri Diggi Kalyan Ji Temple is a Hindu temple to Vishnu in Diggi town of Malpura tehsil, Tonk district, Rajasthan, India.

-History and legends

-According to local legends, the temple's origins are associated with King Digva and the celestial nymph Urvashi.
-Mythological accounts describe Digva being cursed with leprosy and later attaining healing after establishing an idol of Vishnu, retrieved from the sea, at Diggi.
-The deity came to be revered as "Kalyanji", meaning "the benevolent one".

-Religious significance

-The temple is traditionally associated with beliefs regarding the healing of skin ailments.
+It is traditionally associated with beliefs regarding the healing of skin ailments.
 It is a local custom for devotees to bathe with or consume the water used for the deity's rituals, which is believed to possess curative properties.

-Festivals and fairs

-The temple observes several Hindu festivals, including Vaishakh Purnima, Shravan Ekadashi, Amavasya, and Jal Jhulni Ekadashi.
-On full moon days (Purnima), the temple sees a higher footfall of devotees.

 Pilgrimage

 The temple is a destination for regular padayatras (pilgrimages on foot), particularly from Jaipur and nearby regions.
 Annual padayatras, including the Lakhi Padayatra, are organised, with participants traveling barefoot to the temple.

-Transport and access

-Shri Diggi Kalyan Ji Temple is located about 75 km from Jaipur and can be reached via Malpura Road.
-Public and private transport options are available from Jaipur and nearby towns.
-Jaipur Junction is the nearest railway station, and Jaipur International Airport is the closest airport.